isc-projects/stork/doc/user/install.rst

     $ stork-tool db-create --db-maintenance-user thomson --db-name stork --db-user stork created database and user for the server with the following credentials  database_name=stork password=L82B+kJEOyhDoMnZf9qPAGyKjH5Qo/Xb user=stork

-Similarly, a ``postgres`` database should often exist in a PostgreSQL installation.
+Similarly, a ``postgres`` database often exists in a PostgreSQL installation.
 However, a different maintenance database can be selected with the ``--db-maintenance-name`` option.

-The ``stork-tool`` generates a random password to the created database.
-This password needs to be copied into the server environment file or used in the ``stork-server`` command line to configure the server to use this password while connecting to the database.
-Use the ``--db-password`` option with the ``db-create`` command to create a user with a specified password.
+``stork-tool`` generates a random password to the created database.
+This password needs to be copied into the server environment file or used in the ``stork-server`` command line, to configure the server to use this password while connecting to the database.
+Use the ``--db-password`` option with the ``db-create`` command to create a user with the specified password.